eb3ev/evutils/README.md

 #### `evwrite`
 - Write text inside a terminal editor and have it's contents copied to clipboard.
-- Useful when you want to input text somewhere but would prefer to use your, favourite terminal editor for it.
+- Useful when you want to input text somewhere else but would prefer to use your favourite terminal editor for it.

 ## Installation